-Malta is the smallest EU member state by both area and population — around 500,000 people across the main island and Gozo.
-What it lacks in size it compensates for in purchasing power and affinity for UK goods.
+Malta is the smallest EU member state by both area and population — around 575,000 people across the main island and Gozo.
+It is a small market, but a wealthy one with a strong affinity for UK goods.
 English is one of Malta's two official languages, the country has deep historical and cultural ties to the UK, and its 18% VAT rate — the second lowest in the EU after Luxembourg — makes post-Brexit import charges comparatively light for UK sellers.
 For a small additional logistics effort, Malta is one of the more accessible island EU markets.

 Malta's VAT rate: 18%

 Malta applies a standard VAT rate of 18%, the second lowest in the EU.
 Only Luxembourg (17%) applies a lower standard rate.
-Germany is next at 19%, followed by Romania and Cyprus at 19% and 19% respectively.
+Germany and Cyprus are next at 19%.
 For UK sellers, Malta's 18% rate means the on-delivery import VAT charge for Maltese customers is lower than for almost any other EU destination.

 Import duty on UK goods